rossumai/keras-multi-gpu/blog/docs/measurements.md

 > **Efficient multi-GPU training is possible on CIFAR10 dataset and on small CNN  models.**

-### How do our machines compare?

-Does it make sense to use a machine with multiple Pascal GTX cards instead of cloud instances?

-TODO: compare our measurements on 7gforece with 1070 and 1080, Azure with M60 and TensorFlow's own measurements on P100 and K80.

 ### Which data format NCHW vs. NHWC?

 TL;DR: Consistently better to use [NCHW on GPU (due to cuDNN)](https://www.tensorflow.org/performance/performance_guide#data_formats).

 On cifar10 and imagenet-synth datasets and various non-trivial models we observed that using NCHW data format gives speedup of +22% to +73%, typically around +25% on bigger imagenet-synth and +50% on smaller cifar10 (rounded median over multiple models).
-It doesn't depend on number of GPUs.
+It doesn't have seem to have effect on scaling to multiple GPUs.

 ![nchw cifar10 tesla-m60](images/nchw_cifar10_tesla-m60.png)
 ![nchw imagenet tesla-m60](images/nchw_imagenet_tesla-m60.png)